Home

 Walkabout is the mystical story of an Austalian sister and brother (played by Jenny Agutter, age 19 in her first feature film, and Lucien John, who is Roeg's own son) who are abandoned by their suicidal father in the harsh Australian outback.
 All the children know of the world is what the are learning in school, which means they are totally unprepared to survive in the semi-desert landscape and harsh environment as they attempt to walk back to civilization.
 As their courageous trek becomes grim, they are rescued by an Aborigine boy who has journeyed into the vast desert on his "walkabout"--a tribal initiation into manhood.

-The story becomes one of two worlds colliding.
-The two children rely on young aborigine in order to survive, and although they cannot speak each other's language a tenuous friendship begins to emerge.
+The story follows the two worlds colliding.
+The two children rely on young aborigine in order to survive, and although they cannot speak his language (or he speak theirs) a tenuous friendship begins to emerge.
 Contrasting their idyllic sojourn with scenes that convey the senseless violence of urban life, Roeg captures the conflict between natural instincts and "civilized" behavior.
 To a point, the children become primitives themselves, if only temporarily.
-But in the end. young aborigine is unable to join the "family" of civilization the children represent.
-The "civilized" girl consistently misinterprets the boy's native rituals, and this untimately leads to tragedy.
+But in the end, the young aborigine is unable to join his new "family" of civilization the children represent because the "civilized" girl consistently misinterprets the boy's native rituals as sexual advances, and this untimately leads to tragedy.

-It is not without deliberate irony that, at the end, all Agutter's character can think about is how pleasant it was to live in the wild with her Aborigine friend.
+It is not without deliberate irony that, at the end, all Agutter's character can think about is how pleasant it was to live in the wild, swimming free with her Aborigine friend.
 It's a trenchant commentary on the nexus between innocence and living peacefully with nature.

 Through exquisite cinematography and a story of subtle human complexity, the film continues to resonate on many thematic and artistic levels.
 Roeg had always intended it to be a cautionary morality tale, in which the limitations and restrictions of civilization become painfully clear.
-Walkabout now seems like a film for the ages, hypnotic and open to several compelling levels of interpretation.
+Now that several decades have passed since its release, Walkabout seems now like a film for the ages, hypnotic and open to several compelling levels of interpretation.
 There is a strong message here that we should be able to set aside our fixed expectations and 'understanding' of the world and be open to new ideas.

 The recently released DVD of Walkabout includes a variety of bonus features, including a full-length commentary by Nicolas Roeg and Jenny Agutter, original theatrical trailers, and an essay by critic Roger Ebert.